How To Break Down Team Silos At Work

 Cross-departmental training and meetings are an essential tool for breaking down organizational silos.
 People can foster a collaborative environment with other departments by taking part in cross-departmental training.
 While this will be necessary to broaden their understanding of the organization and its components, it will also help teams understand other teams’ functions and see how they fit inside the larger organization.

 Understanding is a core part of team building.
 Cross-departmental training gives teams a valuable chance to create avenues of cooperation and form connections with other teams that they usually wouldn’t have an opportunity to interact with.
 Apart from that, additional opportunities for cross-departmental interaction can include non-team activities like lunches.
-When a new team member starts at Hive, we have 2-3 other Hive employees outside of their team take them out to lunch.
-These have been happening virtually since we went into quarantine, but this has given people a chance to get-to-know those outside of their silo right out of the gate.
+For example, when a new team member starts at Hive, we have 2-3 other Hive employees outside of their team take them out to lunch.

 Additionally, cross-departmental meetings between managers of different departments can also be beneficial.
 This allows managers to align their departments’ goals with those of other departments as well as the organization.
 This collaboration can then ‘trickle-down’ to other members of the department and improve cooperation on all levels, not just the managerial one.